What is Azure savings plans for compute?

 It's important to consider your hourly spend when you determine your hourly commitment.
 Azure provides commitment recommendations based on usage from your last 30 days.
-The recommendations may be found in:
+The recommendations are found in:

 For more information, see Choose an Azure saving plan commitment amount.

 Buy a savings plan

 How to find products covered under a savings plan

 The complete list of savings plan eligible products is found in your price sheet, which can be downloaded from the Azure portal.
 The EA portal price sheet doesn't include savings plan pricing.
 After you download the file, filter

 Savings Plan to see the one-year and three-year prices.

 How is a savings plan billed?

 The savings plan is charged to the payment method tied to the subscription.
 The savings plan cost is deducted from your Azure Prepayment (previously called monetary commitment) balance, if available.
 When your Azure Prepayment balance doesn't cover the cost of the savings plan, you're billed the overage.
 If you have a subscription from an individual plan with pay-as-you-go rates, the credit card you have in your account is billed immediately for up-front and for monthly purchases.
 Monthly payments that you've made appear on your invoice.
 When get billed by invoice, you see the charges on your next invoice.